tavip/linux/Documentation/labs/device_drivers.rst

 You can return to the previous console with Alt+F1 .
 If you're connected via SSH to the virtual machine, open a new console.

-.. info:: Read the ioctl and Synchronization sections - waiting queues in the lab.
+.. note:: Read the ioctl and Synchronization sections - waiting queues in the lab.